The finishing.com Hotline: Serious Education ... plus the most fun you can have in metal finishing. Ted Mooney, Webmaster

 hobbyist - Atlanta, Georgia

-Q. I use muriatic acid to rust sheet metal also, but need to find a better way to neutralize it after it rusts.
+Q. I use Muriatic Acid [linked by editor to product info at Amazon] to rust sheet metal also, but need to find a better way to neutralize it after it rusts.
 Currently using Super Sock It for pools.
 Also having trouble with black spots when the weather is damp.
 Because of the amount we do, have to do it outside where we are at the mercy of the weather.
 What is the best thing to clean the metal (grease applied to prevent rusting) before we dip it?

 Thanks for your help!Alan Bolick